cjbell630/discord_time_bot/README.md

     !time convert 14:00 10:00

-Given this, the bot would calculate that the was referring to an event taking place in 22 hours.
+Given this, the bot would calculate that the sender was referring to an event taking place in 22 hours.
 This is wrong, however, because one hour is skipped over that night.
 In reality, the event is in 21 hours.
 Even if the user viewing the URL also